EricBiKORIMANA/plsql-window-functions-bikorimana-eric/README.md

 * Academic paper:
 Prof. Dr,-Ing .
 Stefan deßloch.
 (2014).
 Recent Develepments for Data Models. - [Chapter 6 - Windows and Query Functions in SQL](http://wwwlgis.informatik.uni-kl.de/cms/fileadmin/courses/SS2014/Neuere_Entwicklungen/Chapter_6_-_Windows_and_Query_Functions_in_SQL.pdf)

+## Integrity Statement

+I declare that this project is my own work.
+It has been completed with honesty and integrity, without plagiarism or unauthorized collaboration.
+All sources, references, and external resources used have been properly acknowledged.

+**Author:** BIKORIMANA Eric
+**Date:** 2025-09-29